 There might be changes in the regulation of CBD.
-The CBD craze officially began in December 2018, when President Trump signed the 2018 Farm Bill into law.
-This omnibus agricultural package accomplished many things, but one of the most noticeable changes it accomplished was the formal legalization of CBD.Click To Tweet
+In December 2018, President Trump signed the 2018 Farm Bill into law.
+One of the most noticeable changes it accomplished was the formal legalization of CBD.Click To Tweet

 The CBD craze officially began in December 2018, when President Trump signed the 2018 Farm Bill into law.
 This omnibus agricultural package accomplished many things, but one of the most noticeable changes it accomplished was the formal legalization of CBD, allowing for the product to be grown, processed and sold in the United States.

 This legislation sent CBD’s popularity through the roof.
 Financial estimates exploded, with some experts saying that CBD could generate as much as $22 billion by 2022.
 Survey data backed up this estimate, with a new poll showing that 1 in 7 Americans have now tried CBD.

 This explosion in demand saw a proliferation of websites and brick and mortar stores pop up to meet demand.
 These stores sell a variety of CBD goods, including tinctures, balms, capsules, vaping juices, and edibles.

 However, it is the adding of CBD to food and drink that has caused some controversy.
 And that’s where Congress may soon be weighing in.